Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 Indications for surgery

-• expansion of kidney cavities;
+• expansion of the kidney cavities;

 • significant narrowing of the ureter;

-• tumor formation in the pelvis.
+• tumor formation in the pelvis area.

 Laparoscopic intervention